ed1d1a8d/personal-website/content/_index.md

 Welcome to my personal website.
-I'm a 3rd year PhD student at MIT under the supervision of Nir Shavit.
-I mostly spend my time thinking about how humanity can achieve the upsides of AGI without greatly harming itself in its attempt to do so.
+I am currently at the US AI Safety Institute on leave from my PhD at MIT.
+At the safety institute, I work on the design, implementation, execution, and analysis of frontier model evaluations.
+The overall goal of my work and research is to enable humanity to realize the benefits of AGI while adequately managing its risks.

 ### Research Interests

 Much of my previous work and thinking has been on adversarial robustness.
-I've thought about the phenomenon both in [very simplified toy settings](https://dspace.mit.edu/handle/1721.1/139041) as well as in the setting of [superhuman game-playing agents](https://arxiv.org/abs/2211.00241).
+I've thought about the phenomenon both in [simplified toy settings](https://dspace.mit.edu/handle/1721.1/139041) as well as in the setting of [superhuman game-playing agents](https://arxiv.org/abs/2211.00241).
 I'm interested in adversarial robustness for two key reasons:

 - Adversarial robustness is very closely related to the worst-case performance of a system.
 Safe systems are ones which by definition have acceptable worst-case performance, so adversarial methods can serve as both a good auditing mechanism and as a training signal for safety.